karthik1609/car_insurance_claims_ai_agent/options.md

 1. **Parallel Ingestion and Retrieval:** Document Ingestor and Retriever operate concurrently (steps 1–5 happen in parallel).

-   * DocAgent calls **Vision API** and **OCR API** (as internal “tools” or external calls) to analyze images and forms.
+   * DocAgent calls **Vision API** and **OCR API** (as internal "tools" or external calls) to analyze images and forms.
 It then structures the output (damage details + form fields).
    * RetrAgent calls **Search** with whatever initial query it can (perhaps using metadata like car model or a generic query).
 It gets back docs (it might do multiple query rounds, or use a vector similarity search).
    * Both agents then emit their results.
 In an Azure workflow, these could be forwarded to the Reasoner agent.
 We show DocAgent output reaching Reasoner and RetrAgent output reaching Reasoner.
-The orchestration ensures Reasoner starts only after it has both inputs (either via explicit sync or because it’s triggered after both agents complete).
+The orchestration ensures Reasoner starts only after it has both inputs (either via explicit sync or because it's triggered after both agents complete).
 2. **Reasoner Prepares Prompt:** The Reasoner agent component collates all information.
 It might create a prompt like:
-   “Damage summary: front bumper dented, left headlight broken.
+   "Damage summary: front bumper dented, left headlight broken.
 Form info: speed 30km/h, clear conditions, no injuries.
 Retrieved info: (1) Bumper replacement cost \~€400 (2) Headlight part cost €250.
-Now generate assessment JSON.”
+Now generate assessment JSON."
    This internal step is not a separate container but a function inside Reasoner.
 3. **Model Router Decision:** The Reasoner delegates the prompt to the **Model Router**.
 The Router component has logic (could be simple rules or an ML model itself) to decide which LLM to invoke: